streamlit/docs/content/library/get-started/installation/local-quickstart.md

     ```bash
     python -m streamlit hello
     ```
-14. The example Streamlit Hello app will automatically open in your browser.
+14. The Streamlit Hello example app will automatically open in your browser.
 If it doesn't, open your browser and go to the localhost address indicated in your terminal, typically `http://localhost:8501`.
+Play around with the app!
 15. Close your terminal.

 ## Hello World